MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-Completions.md

     }
     ```

+    This function has the following features:

+    - `systemPrompt` is used to define that an AI assistant capable of generating email and SMS messages is required.
+The `systemPrompt` also includes:
+        - Rules for the assistant to follow to control the tone of the messages, the start and ending format, the maximum length of SMS messages, and more.
+        - Information about data that should be included in the response - a JSON object in this case and only a JSON object.
+    - `userPrompt` is used to define the rules and contact name that the end user would like to include as the email and SMS messages are generated.
+The *Order is delayed 5 days* rule you entered earlier is included in `userPrompt`.
+    - The function calls the `callOpenAI()` function you explored earlier to generate the email and SMS completions.

 1. Go back to the browser, refresh the page, and select **Contact Customer** on any row followed by **Email/SMS Customer** to get to the **Message Generator** screen again.

 1. Enter the following rules into the **Message Generator** input: